 How Long Do You Have to Recall an Email in Gmail?

 By default, Gmail has a 5-second delay in recalling your emails.
 This can be increased up to 30 seconds by heading into the settings.
-However, there is no way to unsend the email after this time has passed.
+However, there is no way to unsend the email after this time limit has passed.

 Can I Unsend an Email in Gmail After 10 Minutes?